 Through Our Eyes: Milestones and Memories of African Americans in Yonkers

-This exhibition brings together a selection of 100 years of photographs and objects documenting African Americans who have made Yonkers the vibrant city that it is today.
+This exhibition brings together a selection of more than 100 years of photographs and objects documenting African Americans who have made Yonkers the vibrant city that it is today.

 From Francis J. Moultrie, a prominent caterer in the late-nineteenth century, to State Senator Andrea Stewart-Cousins today, numerous individuals have achieved success and built a strong and connected community.
 When Moultrie arrived from South Carolina in 1869 with fifty cents in his pocket, African Americans represented less than two percent of the population of Yonkers and encountered many uphill battles in making a life for themselves.
 Facing these obstacles head on, they went on to achieve success in business, politics, education, and many other fields.
 Stories like that of Moultrie and countless others are often overlooked in mainstream histories and in museums.